tupian-language-resources/kahd/README.md

 ## Description

 Lexical Database of the Katukinan, Arawan, and Harakmbut language families.
-The pre-release versin only contains Arawan data.
+The pre-release version only contains Arawan data.

 This dataset is licensed under a MIT License license